-- Lift the mobility aid up on one side and place a 14 cm high wooden block underneath it so that the drive wheel is off the ground and can rotate freely.
-Use proper lifting techniques. - If necessary, repeat this procedure for the other side of the mobility aid. - Remove the five 7/8" Allen screws (1). - Take the wheel (2) off the wheel hub.
+- Lift the mobility aid up on one side and get a second person to place a wooden block around 14 cm high underneath it so that the drive wheel is suspended freely. - If necessary, repeat this procedure for the other side of the mobility aid. - Remove the five 7/8" Allen screws (1). - Take the wheel (2) off the wheel hub.